 Schools are required to follow the Department's

 Excursions policy (including camps and adventure activities) from the Policy and Advisory Library; including the requirement for risk management planning.

-Camp operators should undertake individual risk assessment and planning to minimise the risk of coronavirus (COVID-19) transmission and respond in the event of a confirmed case.
-This should be informed by the below principles and advice for accommodation providers from
+Camp operators should develop and regularly review their COVIDSafe Plan, to minimise the risk of coronavirus (COVID-19) transmission.
+In the event of a confirmed case, they should be informed by the below principles and advice for Accommodation Providers from

 The following principles should be applied to school camps to ensure health and safety precautions are followed:

-- Staff and students must not attend camp if unwell.
-Staff or students who develop symptoms during camp must be isolated and sent home for testing as soon as possible, with designated space(s) made available on the premises to support isolation where required.
+Staff and students should not attend camp if unwell.
+Anyone who develops symptoms during camp should be isolated and sent home for testing as soon as possible, with designated space(s) made available on the premises to support isolation where required.

-Cleaning and disinfection of communal facilities such as bathrooms and kitchens should occur at least twice a day, or more frequently when in high use by the group – including enhanced cleaning of high touch-surfaces.
+Cleaning and disinfection of communal facilities such as bathrooms and kitchens should occur at least twice a day, or more frequently when in high use by the group – including enhanced cleaning of high-touch surfaces.

-- Parent volunteers are permitted, subject to normal arrangements, where volunteers are an integral part of the conduct of school camps.
-For example, where necessary to ensure adequate supervision or to provide medical care).
+Parent volunteers are permitted, subject to normal arrangements, where volunteers are an integral part of the conduct of school camps (for example, where necessary to ensure adequate supervision or to provide medical care).